ibm-cloud-docs/BlockStorage/mounting_cloudlin8.md

 {: #configcredclin8}
 {: step}

 Edit the following settings in `/etc/iscsi/iscsid.conf` by using the username and password from the {{site.data.keyword.cloud}} console.
-Use uppercase for CHAP names.
+U se uppercase for CHAP (Challenge-Handshake Authentication Protocol) names.

 ```text
 node.session.auth.authmethod = CHAP